aumpierre-unb/Ponchon-Savarit-for-GNU-Octave/README.md

-and their enthalpies at equilibrium, the composition of the distillate is 88 %, the composition of the feed is 46 %, the feed quality is 52 %:
+and their enthalpies at equilibrium, the composition of the distillate is 88 %, the composition of the feed is 46 %, the composition of the column's bottom product is 11 % and the feed quality is 52 %:

 ```dotnetcli